aslicu/Video-Action-Classification/README.md

 ### Checkpoints
-The trained models, used to produce the numbers in the paper, can be downloaded here.
+The trained model can be downloaded here.
 ### Running

 ```